YaronShapira/Airbnb-Frontend/README.md

 # Airbnb Clone

+> Note: This project is a work in progress and not yet ready for production use.

 This project is an Airbnb clone, where users can search for and book rental properties.

 ## Project Features